JamesBremner/so79267233/README.md

 # Optimizing kid's satisfaction

-This application tackles the impossible task of satifying a bunch of kids by giving them candy.
+This application tackles the impossible task of satisfying a bunch of kids by giving them candy.

 # Problem Specification